Kequc/kequapp.github.io/content/6-additional-information/2-get-body.md

 ### raw

 Causes the body to be processed as minimally as possible and return a single buffer.
-This is especially useful when our application expects a content type other than `'application/x-www-form-urlencoded'`, `'application/json'`, or `'multipart/form-data'`.
+This is especially useful when your application expects a content type other than `'application/x-www-form-urlencoded'`, `'application/json'`, or `'multipart/form-data'`.

 ```javascript
 createRoute({